DPCscience/SFSI/inst/md/family_index.md

 <div id="data" />

 ### Data
 Data from CIMMYT’s Global Wheat Program.
-Lines were evaluated for grain yield (each entry corresponds to an average of two plot records) at four different environments; phenotypes (*wheat.Y* object) were centered and standardized to a unit variance within environment.
-Each of the lines were genotyped for 1279 diversity array technology (DArT) markers.
-At each marker two homozygous genotypes were possible and these were coded as 0/1.
-Marker genotypes are given in the object *wheat.X*.
-Finally a matrix *wheat.A* provides the pedigree relationships between lines computed from the pedigree records.
-Data is available for download in the R-package 'BGLR' (Perez & de los Campos, 2014).
+Replicated records of 1,092 lines that were evaluated for grain yield (GY) at four different environments (E1,E2,E3,E4).
+Records for YLD are reported as adjusted phenotypes from which trial, replicate and sub-block effects were removed.
+A total of 2,334 SNPs scored on 807 genotypes was used to obtain the genomic relationship matrix acording to VanRaden (2008).
+Further details on the data are given in [Lopez-Cruz et al. (2019)](https://www.biorxiv.org/content/10.1101/625251v2) or in the SFSI package documentation by typing `help(Y)` and `help(G)` for the phenotypes and G matrix, respectively.

 **1. Download and prepare data**